FREE SHIPPING ON ORDERS OVER $50

 What are the properties of cinnamon?

 Cinnamon naturally contains cinnamaldehyde and trans-cinnamaldehyde.
-These are present on the essential oil found in cinnamon bark and are responsible for most of the aromatic and medicinal properties. of the major constituents of essential oil extracted cinnamaldehyde is the principal compound responsible for this activity.
+These are present on the essential oil found in cinnamon bark and are responsible for most of the aromatic and medicinal properties.
+Extracted cinnamaldehyde is the principal compound responsible for this activity.

 Are there different types of cinnamon?